-Academic Student Connections offers a variety of services that empower students to maximize their learning experience at SAU.
+Located in the lower level of the Student Life Center, Academic Student Connections offers a variety of services that empower students to maximize their learning experience at SAU.
 The personal attention helps link students to resources to assist with studying, writing, addressing learning challenges and making adjustments to the academic culture.

 The Academic Student Connections Director is currently the official accommodation officer at Spring Arbor University.
 Professional Studies personnel route requests and services through the Dean of Graduate and Professional Studies, who consults with the Academic Student Connections Director and follows established ADA policy.
 The Human Resources Director is the compliance officer.